MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 - How to get the response from the user
 - How to exit the application

+> [!TIP]
+> Do not forget to give a look at the [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/Program.cs).
+It is a good way to understand how to use the library.

 ## Setup

 First, let's create a dummy project to work with.
 Please choose your method according to your preference: